dstl/baleen/README.md

 Baleen includes an in-built server, which hosts full documentation and guides on how to use Baleen.
 To get started, you will need to launch this server and read this documentation.
-To launch the server, run the following command.
+To launch the server, run one of the following commands.

-> java -jar baleen-2.4.0.jar
+> `java -jar baleen-2.4.0.jar`

+> `docker-compose -f example/docker-compose.yml up`

 Once running, the server can be accessed at [http://localhost:6413](http://localhost:6413).